jzhang38/LongMamba/README.md

 It is interesting to see how Mamba starts to forget the beginning of the context when we increase the context length, which is very different from the Transformer that [lost in the middle](https://arxiv.org/abs/2307.03172).

-## Scaling the context length to infinity with Transformer-XL Style Training
+## Scaling the Context Length to Infinity

 The maximum training length we can attain is still bounded by the limited GPU memory (in my case 16384 on 8 A100 80G).
 To overcome this, we can train Mamba in a Transformer-XL style.
 That is, for each batch, instead of initializing the SSM hidden states with zeros, we initialize them with the hidden states from the previous batch.